sfinktah/comfy-ovum/README.md

 A pair of graph-cleaning utility nodes designed to “tunnel” connections and reduce visual clutter without sacrificing clarity or type-safety.

+Effortless to type one-handed: enter SETTW or GETTW to locate these nodes fast—so your right hand can stay on the mouse (because where else would your right hand be?)

 All the functionality of Kijai's Set/Get nodes, easier to use than easyUse SetNodes, twice as many connections, and unbelievably more automated.

 - SetTwinNodes accepts an arbitrary number (two... more coming soon) of inputs and exposes matching outputs, letting you collect and forward values by meaningful constant names rather than raw wires.